 “The implication of these statistics is that … 84.1 percent were closed due to investigational failure on the part of the police,” the NGO said.
-The 2013 figures are almost identical to ones published by Yesh Din since 2005.
+The 2013 figures are almost identical to ones published by Yesh Din every year since 2005.

 Arab man in Hebron

 For its part, the EU is wary of appearing to take sides.